Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 ---

-Try to move the chassis of the Tank robot in this state, and you will see the values of angular_velocity and linear_acceleration change.
-The units are [rad/sec] and [m/s^2], respectively.
+Move the Tank robot’s chassis in this state to see angular_velocity and linear_acceleration values change.
+Units are [rad/sec] and [m/s²], respectively.

-The turning velocity of the tank corresponds to the z-element of angular_velocity, and the acceleration of the tank in the forward/backward direction corresponds to the x-element of linear_acceleration, so it is relatively easy to understand the changes in these values caused by turning the tank or moving it forward/backward.
+The tank’s turning velocity corresponds to angular_velocity’s z-component, and forward/backward acceleration corresponds to linear_acceleration’s x-component, making these value changes relatively easy to understand when turning the tank or moving it forward/backward.

-Similar to the joint angles in Step 2, let’s display the acceleration and angular velocity in a graph.
-With the simulation of this step running, enter the following command from a terminal.
+Similar to Step 2’s joint angles, let’s graph the acceleration and angular velocity.
+With this step’s simulation running, enter from a terminal:

 rosrun rqt_plot rqt_plot /Tank/imu/linear_acceleration

-This will plot the X, Y, and Z axis elements of acceleration on a graph.
-It is easy to see the change in the X-axis element when the tank chassis is moved back and forth.
-You can also see a large change in acceleration on the graph when the tank collides with the environment.
+This plots acceleration’s X, Y, and Z axis components on a graph.
+The X-axis component changes are easily visible when moving the tank chassis forward and backward.
+You’ll also see large acceleration changes when the tank collides with the environment.

 rosrun rqt_plot rqt_plot /Tank/imu/angular_velocity